101628885/TwitterVisualiser/README.md

-# TwitterVisualiser
+# VISION

 [![Build Status](https://travis-ci.org/101628885/TwitterVisualiser.svg?branch=dev)](https://travis-ci.org/101628885/TwitterVisualiser)

 > Modern cross-platform application with state of the art data visualisation

-## What is TwitterVisualiser?
+## What is VISION?

-TwitterVisualiser is essentially an application which allows its users to view *crime* data pulled from Twitter.
+VISION is essentially an application which allows its users to view *crime* data pulled from Twitter.
 This data is collected and filtered via a *Natural Language Processing (NLP)* system, which is used for *Data Visualisation*, *Tweet Searches* and also *Trajectory mappings*.